 Intravenous (IV) Nutrient & Vitamin Therapy

-Advantages of IV Nutrient and Vitamin Therapy
+Uses for IV Nutrient and Vitamin Therapy may include:

 What Nutrients Are Administered IV?

-Because each individual is treated according to their own specific needs and body indications, your personalised Nutrient combination and Therapy will be determined by our health practitioners.
+Because each individual is treated according to their own specific needs and body indications, your personalised nutrient combination and therapy will be determined by our health practitioners.

 IV Therapy is undertaken by referral only.
 NIIM Gold Coast Integrative GPs can work with you to determine if IV therapy is appropriate for your health.
 Outside referrals are also accepted.

 To make an appointment please contact NIIM Gold Coast Clinic reception on (07) 5562 5333

 This information is provided for educational purposes only.
 Always seek the advice of your practitioner or qualified health care provider with any questions you have regarding specific symptoms and medical indications.
 The information provided does not constitute a medical recommendation and no claims, either real or implied, are being made.